-If your driver's license is suspended, it may be difficult to get auto insurance because insurers generally won't offer coverage if you are not legally able to drive.
-Furthermore, an auto insurance policy will not cover you if you drive illegally while your license is suspended.
-However, drivers with a suspended license can still find car insurance—depending on the terms of your license suspension—if they first obtain a restricted license or get SR-22 insurance.
+If your driver's license is suspended, it may be difficult to get auto insurance because insurers generally won't offer coverage if you are not legally able to drive or if you drive illegally while your license is suspended.
+If you do get car insurance eventually, your rates may also increase.

-Apply for a Restricted or Conditional License
+Apply for a restricted or conditional license

 In some states, instead of a restricted license, you can apply for a conditional license if your driving privileges have been suspended.
-Getting a conditional license reinstates your ability to drive usually under the condition that you complete a DMV-sponsored driving program.
+Getting a conditional license reinstates your ability to drive — usually under the condition that you complete a DMV-sponsored driving program.

-Get SR-22 Insurance
+Get SR-22 insurance

-If your license was suspended because of a serious traffic violation, such as driving while intoxicated or without insurance, your state may require you to get an SR-22 insurance policy before your license can be reinstated.
+If your license was suspended because of a serious traffic ticket, such as driving while intoxicated or without insurance, your state may require you to get an SR-22 insurance policy before your license can be reinstated.
 SR-22 insurance is a type of policy in which your insurer files a form with the DMV that attests you have the required auto insurance coverage in your state.

 Though most insurers can offer you SR-22 coverage, some standard insurers may not give you a quote because they consider you a high-risk driver.
-Instead, nonstandard car insurance companies — such as The General, Acceptance and Titan — may be your best options to insure your vehicle.
+Instead, non-standard car insurance companies — such as The General, Acceptance and Titan — may be your best options to insure your vehicle.

 Though it might be tempting to stick with your current insurer, the best way to get cheap car insurance rates is to compare quotes from multiple companies.
-This is because insurers weigh traffic violations differently when setting rates, so you will have to shop around to find the cheapest car insurance company if your license is suspended.
+This is because insurers weigh traffic tickets differently when setting rates, so you will have to shop around to find the cheapest car insurance company if your license is suspended.

 If you are in the middle of your insurance policy's term and your license is suspended, you should not cancel your coverage.
 A gap in coverage, which happens when you cancel a policy with no other coverage in place, can cause rates to skyrocket whenever you next shop for auto insurance.